open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 To start [metrics](/docs/concepts/signals/metrics), you'll need to have an initialized `MeterProvider` that lets you create a `Meter`. `Meter`s let you create `Instrument`s that you can use to create different kinds of metrics.
-OpenTelemetry JavaScript currently supports the following `Instrument`s:
+OpenTelemetry Go currently supports the following `Instrument`s:

 - Counter, a synchronous instrument which supports non-negative increments
 - Asynchronous Counter, a asynchronous instrument which supports non-negative